daniilvinn/daniilvinn.github.io/_posts/2024-09-19-virtual-geometry-overview.md

-# Rendering of high density geometry in Omniforce Engine, part #1
+# High density geometry rendering in Omniforce Engine, part #1
 ## The problem
 The computer graphics industry has used the discrete levels of detail (LOD) for meshes in real-time rendering during its entire lifetime.
 However, it may not be as efficient as we would like it to be.